boydpelley/word_commonality_from_file/README.md

 - File must be a .txt file or equivalent.

 ### Future Considerations
-- Prompt user if they wanted to make an output file instead.
+- Add rendering with SDL to output an actual histogram, then maybe allow users to save file to pdf